Amanda Stone: Amazing flavor, skimpy servings inspire tabouli recipie

 Greens and grains

 Note: this salad can take it all.
-Add any or all of your favorite chopped veggies; I’ve loved some roasted red pepper and chopped asparagus added to the ingredients above or substituted for them.
+Add any or all of your favorite chopped veggies; I’ve loved some roasted red pepper and chopped asparagus added to the ingredients above or substituted.

 Please make my greens and grains your greens and grains.
 Enjoy!